 Cheapest car insurance for seniors with DUIs in Minnesota

-A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
-In most instances, your premium will double with a DUI.
-According to CarInsurance.com, in some states, rates can increase by 133% after the first DUI and up to 374% after a second.
+A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
+In most cases, your insurance premium will double if you have a DUI.
+According to CarInsurance.com in some states, the increase can be as much as 133% after your first DUI.
+If you manage to rack up a second DUI, the increase could be as much as 374%.

 Cheapest car insurance for seniors after an accident in Minnesota